GenomicsMLI-DFO/Boreogadus_ddRADseq_2022/README.md

 #### 02_Discovered_SNPs.R

 Main script to obtain a first catalog of SNPs through STACKS.
-An older version of the script (02_Discovered_SNPs_2:30:10_old.R) using less longer reads was used in the first attempts to work on this dataset, but was later abandoned.

 #### 03c_Filter_SNPs_10X_2024.R

 Main script to perform the first round of filtration, up to a SNPs panel with 1 SNP / locus, still with Arctogadus and hybrids individuals.

-Older version of the script (03a_Filter_SNPs_5X_2023.R and 03b_Filter_SNPs_10X_2023.R) were used in previous version of the pipeline.
+### 04_Boreogadus_commands_6xii23.R

+Macin script for main genetic analysis and map.

+### 05_PCADAPT_10X_2024.R

+Script to run PCAdapt and BayeScan.

 #### 99_RADsex.R